irpaglide/kops-terraform/README.md

 ### To Deploy Automatically:

+* First, clone the repository, go to the directory "permanent"

+configure the variables, plan and apply accordingly. you will need this information as datasources in the other files.

 * There is a Declarative Jenkinsfile Pipeline that you can use in your jenkins server.

 #### Dependencies in the Jenkinsfile: